 Does My Child Lose their Parental Rights?

 No. Your adult child still has their parental right in effect, but the child, children are in your custody.
 Guardianship suspends parental rights until such time that the parent can prove to the court they can successfully care for the child/children.

 What Are My Rights as a Grandparent Guardian?

 As a guardian appointed by the court, you make decisions you would make for a legal child.
-That would be enrollment in school, children’s clubs, medical dedicsion, etc.
+That would be enrollment in school, children’s clubs, medical dedication, etc.